Ramy-osama/Hardware-FasterRCNN/README.md

 The hardware implementation will be only used in inference mode and we will use the software implementation to get the correct weights we will use in the hardware part

-##Software implementation
+## Software implementation

+### Introduction

-We will be simulating the Faster-RCNN architecture using google colabs as this will fasten the training using google servers
+* We will be simulating the Faster-RCNN architecture using google colabs as this will fasten the training using google servers
+* we will use a unique custom dataset which is a subset of the VOCtrainval_11-May-2012 that contains objects that is present on the road normally
+* This data set is found in the dataset folder where it is divided into training and testing groups